Left to My Own Devices

-"Left to My Own Devices" is a song by English synth-pop duo Pet Shop Boys, released in November 1988 as the second single from their third studio album, Introspective (1988).
-It was also the first track of the album.
+"Left to My Own Devices" is a song by English synth-pop duo Pet Shop Boys, released in November 1988 by Parlophone as the second single from their third studio album, Introspective (1988).
+It is the first track of the album.
 The song fared better than the album's lead single, "Domino Dancing", charting three positions higher on the UK Singles Chart, at number four.
-It became the first track that Pet Shop Boys recorded with an orchestra, arranged by Richard Niles.
-Since its release, it has become a staple of Pet Shop Boys live performances.
+It was the first song that Pet Shop Boys recorded with an orchestra, arranged by Richard Niles.
+Since its release, it has become a staple of Pet Shop Boys' live performances.
+Eric Watson directed its music video.